KmanOz/Sonoff-HomeAssistant/README.md

 I won't go into the specifics on how to install the code onto the Sonoff and will assume you have the necessary skills to make it happen.
 You'll need the Arduino IDE and you will need to move the files you just cloned to the right directories.
 There are plenty or articles that cover all the steps involved already published on the Internet and a Google search should get you some good results.

-As for the switch modifications, it's simply a matter of opening up the unit, installing a 4 pin (or 5 pin for Temperature) header (you need to know how to solder) and then holding down the main switch on the unit before you power it up with your FTDI adapter.
+As for the switch modifications, it's simply a matter of opening up the switch, installing a 4 or 5 pin header (depending on switch type) and then holding down the main switch on the unit before you power it up with your FTDI adapter.
 You are then good to go to re-flash your new firmware.

 If that didn't make any sense at all, I suggest you do some reading on how to install alternative software on a Sonoff switch before attempting anything else otherwise you risk turning it into toast (although it's pretty hard I have to admit).